tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/general_commands.md

 $ sudo apt install lolcat
 ```

-You can then try following examples and try with different options
+You can then try following examples and try with different options and arguments

 ```
 dbit@Tayyabali:~$ cowsay Hello